Managing Files and File Size in myLesley Courses and Organizations

 Media created by others

-Zoom Recordings
+Manage Zoom Recordings

-Managing Course/Organization Files
+Manage Your Course/Organization Files

 All files (documents, PDFs, images, etc.) that you upload into myLesley are stored in your Course or Organization's Content Collection and contribute to the overall size of your course.
-As a best practice, you should link to content you that you find online (including the library databases, journals, etc.), re-use files, overwrite files rather than upload another version of your file, and delete unnecessary our outdated files.

 Reuse Files